ULHPC/resif/docs/variables.md

 The layout of this directory shall typically reflect the following topology:

 <pre>
-$srcpath.
+$srcpath
 ├── Gemfile[.lock]   # bundler stuff
-|── README.md
+├── README.md
 ├── Rakefile         # main rakefile
-|── VERSION          # current release of the repository
-├── bin/             # hold the scripts piloting all operations ├── config/          # hold configurations
+├── VERSION          # current release of the repository ├── bin/             # hold the scripts piloting all operations ├── config/          # hold configurations
-│   ├── swsets.yaml  # YAML definitions for the software sets
+│   └── swsets.yaml  # YAML definitions for the software sets
 ├── easybuild/
 │   ├── easyblocks/  # git subtree for Easyblocks
 │   ├── easyconfigs/ # git subtree for Easyconfigs